lopho/pickle_inspector/README.md

 It works on any type of pickle, but was made with `torch` in mind.

 NOTE:
-torch == 1.13.0 breaks using custom unpicklers, see https://github.com/pytorch/pytorch/issues/88438
+torch == 1.13.0 breaks using custom unpicklers, see https://github.com/pytorch/pytorch/issues/88438 \
-until this is fixed, stick to 1.12.x or older.
+This is fixed in torch 1.13.1 and 2.x.x.

 ## Scanning pickles via command line
 **tl;dr** just let me scan my pickles.